-When you walk into a store, hotel or other building, you should not have to anticipate dangerous conditions.
-Slips on slippery surfaces or poorly maintained steps can not only surprise you but also lead to serious injuries.
+When you walk into a store, hotel or other public building, you should not have to anticipate dangerous conditions.
+Property owners and managers in Kentucky have a responsibility to keep their floors, stairs and walkways reasonably safe.
+Slips on slick surfaces or poorly maintained steps can not only surprise you but also lead to serious injuries.

-Property owners and managers have a responsibility to keep their floors, stairs and walkways reasonably safe.
-If you have been seriously injured after falling on someone else’s property, you may be able to seek compensation in a premises liability claim.
+If you have been seriously injured after slipping and falling on someone else’s property, you may be able to seek compensation by filing a premises liability claim.

 Police reports are uncommon after slip-and-fall accidents.
-A store manager or property owner may make a record of the incident, but this is not likely to be an unbiased account.
-Because of this, it is especially important for you to record what happened as much as you can.
-If you can, take photos of where you fell, especially any spilled liquids, broken steps or other hazards.
+A store manager or property owner may make a record of the incident, but this is likely to be a biased account.
+Because of this, it is especially important for you to record what happened in as much detail as you can.
+If possible, take photos of where you fell, especially any spilled liquids, broken steps or other hazards.

-If anyone saw what happened, see if you can get their contact information.
+If anyone saw what happened, try to obtain their contact information.
 It is also a good idea to write down what you remember happening as soon as possible.
 As with any serious injury, it is important to seek medical attention right away.
 Be sure to explain to your doctor in detail what caused your injury.

 The final step is to reach out to an experienced attorney to discuss your legal options.
 Don’t wait too long, as the window of time (known as the statute of limitations) to file a claim is only one year after the incident.

 Contact Us Today To Schedule A Consultation

 At Monohan & Monohan, we have served clients in Florence, KY, Boone County, and surrounding areas of Kentucky for more than 50 years.
 To discuss your situation with one of our experienced and caring attorneys, call us at 859-795-4243 or contact us online to schedule an appointment.